Mirror, Mirror (1990 film)

 Mirror, Mirror is a 1990 American supernatural horror film directed by Marina Sargenti, based on a screenplay by Annette Cascone and Gina Cascone.
 It stars Karen Black, Rainbow Harvest, Yvonne De Carlo and William Sanderson.
 The film follows a teenage outcast who finds herself drawn to an antique mirror left in the house she and her mother have moved into.
-A soundtrack for Mirror, Mirror was released in 1990 through Orphan Records.
+A soundtrack was released in 1990 through Orphan Records.

+Three sequels followed in 1994, 1995 and 2000.
+The film has gone on to develop a cult following in the years since its release.

 Plot

 In 1950s Iowa, Mary Weatherford sacrifices her sister Elizabeth in front of a large mirror, stabbing her to death on a bed.
-Decades later, Megan Gordon, a shy teenage goth, moves to Los Angeles, California with her recently widowed mother Susan.
+Decades later, Megan Gordon, a shy teenage goth, moves from Los Angeles, California to a small town with her recently widowed mother Susan.
 In her new bedroom, Megan finds the large mirror in the corner left behind by the previous owners.
 Emelin, the auctioneer in charge of the house clearance, finds a cache of journals that describe the mirror's apparent possession by a demonic force able to grant wishes.

 At her new school, Megan is taunted mercilessly by her peers, apart from the friendly Nikki as well as handsome, athletic Ron.
 Charleen, a bully running for class president against Nikki, quickly targets Megan.
 Meanwhile, as Megan becomes drawn to the mirror in her room, she's plagued by bizarre incidents at home; her mother's dog mysteriously dies, she's visited by a gruesome apparition of her dead father, and the mirror begins inexplicably dripping blood.
 Megan becomes convinced that the mirror is responsible for a series of misfortunes involving those around her, including Charleen experiencing a massive nosebleed in the cafeteria, and her teacher, Mr. Anderson, having a severe asthma attack during class.

 Realizing the mirror's powers, Megan begins harnessing them herself, using them to manipulate Jeff, Charleen's love interest, into developing a crush on her instead.
 When Jeff stops a sexual encounter, the demon in the mirror brutally murders him before making his body disappear.
 The next day, Emelin attempts to retrieve the mirror from the house while Megan and Susan are gone, but her hands are mysteriously impaled, leading her to flee.
 When Nikki loses the student council race to Charleen, Megan harnesses the mirror's powers to scald Charleen to death in the girls' locker room showers, before killing Charleen's friend Kim in a bathroom.